pranigopu/mastersProject/NOTES.md

 # NOTES

 ## Generative models for discrete data

+### Key definitions

+- **Concept**: Set of all units that fit a definition
+- **Hypothesis**: A concept proposed to explain given data
+- **Hypothesis space**: Set of all hypotheses being considered to explain given data
+- **Likelohood**: Probability of observing certain data given a certain hypothesis is true
+- **Prior**: Probability of a certain hypothesis being true prior to any observations
+- **Posterior**: Probability of a certain hypothesis being true having observed certain data

 KEY IDEA: Generalise discrete class using only positive examples

 _Hence, emulate induction using probability calculus._